nirajmohanrana/hashtag-ask/README.md

    - This feature promotes collaboration and facilitates the resolution of inter-departmental issues.

 5. **Ticket Assignment** 🎫
-   - Managers hold the authority to assign tickets to specific members within their department.
+   - Assignees hold the authority to assign tickets to specific members within their department.
    - This functionality enables the delegation of tasks and ensures a structured workflow.

 6. **Real-Time Communication** 🔄